Capacity Planning in Project Management – 4 Important Success Factors (with Checklist)

 Find the most important points summed up in the following checklist:

-- Identify the roles and persons involved
+• Identify the roles and individuals involved

 Is there anything you would like to add regarding project capacity planning?
 What gives you a headache?
 We’ll be happy to respond to your comment below.

-Johann Strasser, certified engineer, has been a managing partner at TPG The Project Group since 2001.
+The certified engineer has been a managing partner at TPG The Project Group since 2001.
 After many years as a development engineer in the automotive and energy sectors, Johann Strasser spent a decade as an independent trainer and consultant in the field of project management.
 During his tenure, he also served as project manager for software projects in the construction industry and provided scheduling and cost management support for large-scale construction projects.
 At TPG, he applies his expertise in product development and consulting services for international clients.
 His special focus is on PMO, project portfolios, hybrid project management, and resource management.
 For many years now, he has shared his knowledge through presentations, seminars, articles, and webinars.

-5 Comments
+7 Comments

 Thanks for such an informative article–I think this is a really informative and helpful guide for capacity planning, especially when just starting out with a PMO.
 I particularly appreciated the checklist at the end–I think any resource manager would make good use of it :).